fukurou3/tasukukakumei/README.md

 ### Google Calendar integration

 Events are now synced using the Google Calendar API.
 Set `EXPO_PUBLIC_GOOGLE_CLIENT_ID` to your OAuth client ID.
-The app performs background synchronization using a headless task and caches events in a native SQLite database.
-Only changes since the last sync are fetched by utilizing the API sync token mechanism.
+Background synchronization runs automatically via WorkManager (Android) and BGTaskScheduler (iOS) through Expo's background fetch API.
+Logs are written when the task starts and ends, and errors are reported to the console.
+Only changes since the last sync are fetched using the API sync token.
 When `Googleカレンダー連携` is enabled in the settings screen, events for the selected day will appear above the task list.

 ## Get a fresh project